Ministry of Intelligence (Iran): Foreign executions

-Massoud Molavi Verdanjani, an online opposition activist, was shot and killed on a street in Istanbul's Şişli neighborhood on Thursday, 14 November 2019.
+Masoud Molavi, an online opposition activist, was shot and killed on a street in Istanbul's Şişli neighborhood on Thursday, 14 November 2019.
 A Turkish security official later claimed Verdanjani's suspected killer had confessed to acting under the orders of two Iranian intelligence officers at the Iranian consulate in Turkey.

 On 20 April 2022, according to a statement by the semi-official Fars news agency, Iran's intelligence ministry claimed it had captured three Mossad spies.

 In November 2023, former European Parliament Vice-President Alejo Vidal-Quadras was shot in the face in Madrid.
 The attack, which he survived, is suspected to have connections to Iranian operatives, highlighting Iran's pattern of targeting dissidents abroad.

 In April 2025, the Dutch government summoned Iran's ambassador following the exposure of two assassination attempts linked to Tehran.
 These plots involved the use of criminal networks in Europe to silence critics of the Iranian regime.

 In May 2025, British authorities arrested five Iranian nationals suspected of plotting an attack on the Israeli embassy in London.
 The operation, described as one of the most significant counterterrorism actions in recent years, is believed to have been orchestrated by Iran's IRGC Unit 840.

-Attempts in the US
+Attempts in the U.S.

-Masih Alinejad - Iranian agents have been accused of multiple plots to kidnap or assassinate Iranian-American journalist Masih Alinejad in New York.
+Masih Alinejad – Iranian agents have been accused of multiple plots to kidnap or assassinate Iranian-American journalist Masih Alinejad in New York.
 These attempts underscore Iran's efforts to silence dissenting voices even on U.S. soil.

-Former U.S. Officials - The U.S. Department of Justice has charged Iranian national Shahram Poursafi with plotting to assassinate former National Security Adviser John Bolton.
-This plot was reportedly in retaliation for the U.S. killing of Iranian General Qassem Soleimani in 2020.
+Former U.S. officials – The U.S. Department of Justice has charged Iranian national Shahram Poursafi with plotting to assassinate former National Security Adviser John Bolton.
+This plot was reportedly in retaliation for the U.S. killing of Iranian General Qasem Soleimani in 2020.